 Position the patient supine, sitting, or semi-recumbent with the elbow flexed to 90° and the forearm pronated with the palm down.

 Palpate the lateral elbow to identify the radial head, which can be felt rotating when the patient alternately pronates and supinates the wrist.
 Also identify the lateral epicondyle and the olecranon process.
 Joint effusion, if palpable, can be felt between these three landmarks.
-If desired, mark the needle entry site with a skin-marking pen.
+If desired, mark the needle entry site with a skin-marking pen or preferably an indentation (before cleansing the skin).

 Rest the elbow on an underpad.
 Prepare the area with a skin-cleansing agent, such as chlorhexidine or povidone iodine, then use an alcohol wipe to remove the agent.